 The AeroGarden is a great and simple way to grow lettuce and herbs indoors.

-The Aerogarden
+The AeroGarden

-The AeroGarden is a great hydroponic system for those who want fresh herbs or lettuce year round, and especially in the winter.
 The nice thing about this system is it has its own lighting system so you can keep this in a dark corner of your kitchen.

-Plus, it has an alert system to let you know when it needs more water or nutrients.
-This system is virtually fool-proof and great for those who don't have a green thumb or for people living in apartments and who have no garden space.
+Plus, it has an alert system to let you know when it needs more water or

 Its only downside is it is small.
 You are limited mostly to herbs and lettuce with this system, but if you only want a small indoor garden, this could be just the ticket.